Calvin: We're going out the window.

 - In Stephen King's The Eyes of The Dragon, a prince attempts this with individual threads of the napkins.
 Guess whether he succeeded or not.
 This being Stephen King, he has to jump the last 50 feet or so.

 - In the Discworld novel The Fifth Elephant, Sybil Vimes escapes a room via this method; it was one of the more useful things she learned while attending her all-girls boarding school.

-- This is NOT done in The Shield Of Stars.
-The main character escapes through a trapdoor.
-However, he thoughtfully makes a rope blanket and tosses it out the window anyway, just in case the guards thought he really was stupid enough to try that death-defying drop onto jagged rocks.
+- The Shield of Stars: Referenced.
+In actuality, the main character escapes through a trapdoor.
+However, he thoughtfully makes a blanket rope and tosses it out the window anyway as a decoy, just in case the guards thought he really was stupid enough to try that death-defying drop onto jagged rocks.
 (And lucky enough to survive, too!)

 - In Robert E. Howard's "The Slithering Shadow", Conan the Barbarian uses a tapestry instead of sheets.

 - In Edith Pargeter's historical novel Sunrise In The West, the Welsh prince Griffith ap Llewellyn is held hostage in London, and attempts to escape out a window using a rope smuggled to him by his family.
 Finding the rope too short, he extends it with the bedclothes and wall hangings in his apartment.
 He is a large man, and the wall hangings are old and somewhat fragile; the rope gives way and he is killed in the fall.